Paklock/HackRF1/How-to-collaborate.md

 5. In the local copy of the fork, create an empty `build` folder (in root path)
 6. Run the image from Kitematic, the first time _it might_ take a long time to finish.
 The result will be left on that `build` folder

+## Start coding

+You can check the following [brief video](https://youtu.be/cYLzmMFe7-E) that shows the most of the steps described below.

 ### Work on the code
 1. Install [Visual Studio Code](https://code.visualstudio.com/download)
 2. Open the root directory of your local copy of the Fork